 - One or more incisions (cuts) are made in your stomach.
-Caregivers use staples to make a small stomach pouch that is shut off from the rest of your stomach.
+Healthcare providers use staples to make a small stomach pouch that is shut off from the rest of your stomach.
 Then they cut the small intestine so that there are two ends.
 They connect one end of the small intestine to the stomach pouch.
 They connect the other end to a lower part of the small intestine.
 The newly placed ends of small intestine form a "Y" shape.
-This is why your surgery is called roux-en-Y. Caregivers will close your incisions with stitches or staples.
+This is why your surgery is called roux-en-Y. Healthcare providers will close your incisions with stitches or staples.

 You will be taken to the recovery room.
 You will stay there until you wake up.
 You will then be taken back to your room.
-Do not get out of bed until your caregiver says it is OK.
+Do not get out of bed until your healthcare provider says it is OK.
 Bandages will cover your incisions.
 These bandages keep the areas clean and dry to help prevent infection.
 There may also be a small soft drain that comes out on the side of your stomach.
-It will be removed by your caregiver a few days or weeks after surgery.
+It will be removed by your healthcare provider a few days or weeks after surgery.

 This is a room where your family can wait until you are ready for visitors after your surgery.
 Your doctor or nurse will find them in the waiting room to tell them how the surgery went.
 If your family leaves the hospital, ask them to leave a phone number where they can be reached.

 - You have questions or concerns about gastric bypass surgery.